Technologies in practice

 This module will enable you to:

-- increase your knowledge of robotics, computer networks and the Linux operating system
+- increase your knowledge of robotics, computer networks and operating systems

 - develop a variety of skills appropriate to a career in the computing and IT industry